diaboloshogunate/Caster/docs/readthedocs/Caster_Commands/Text_Manipulation.md

 - Report bugs and discuss solutions [here](https://github.com/dictation-toolbox/Caster/issues/579).
 - Occasionally, the names of characters are interpreted as dictation and thus not found by the program when searching over the selected text (e.g. "arch" is interpreted as the word "arch" instead of the a).
 One user reported such a problem with "comma".
 Here are some [suggestions](https://gist.github.com/alexboche/fb3edf3a823744fb041733101331018c) on how to handle this problem, but I do not have a full understanding of the cause of the problem.
 There's a little bit of discussion on this in the issue page starting [here](https://github.com/dictation-toolbox/Caster/issues/579#issuecomment-517899382)
 - In some applications, the keypress speed is slow such that the cursor takes a long time to move to the desired location (seems to be application dependent).
 In the background, Caster is just using the left and right keys to move the cursor around after the initial selection.
 In principle, we could improve this by using the up/down arrows and navigating using Ctrl-left/right.
-- Currently, using _sauce/dunce_ includes the current line in the search (it shouldn't) and _lease/ross_ allows the user to specify a number of lines to search over (it should only search the current line).
-To fix this, we would need to adjust the regex for the case when _sauce/dunce_ is specified so that it only matches when it sees a new line character before (for _dunce_) or after (for _sauce_) the target object.
+- Currently, using _north/south_ includes the current line in the search (it shouldn't) and _west/east_ allows the user to specify a number of lines to search over (it should only search the current line).
+To fix this, we would need to adjust the regex for the case when _north/south_ is specified so that it only matches when it sees a new line character before (for _south_) or after (for _north_) the target object.
 The regex is located in the function `select_text_and_return_it` in the file `text_manipulation_support.py`.
 - Words within a multiword camel case phrase will be ignored, the regex (see above) needs to be adjusted to fix this.
 - In some situations (possibly only when selecting towards the left), if you have two of the same word directly in a row, the regex not match the nearest occurrence but rather start by matching the second nearest one.
 The regex (see above) needs to be adjusted to fix this (I don't know how).
 - Occasionally the command parameters (e.g. `occurrence_number` or `before_after`) are interpreted as dictation since the parameters are optional.
-For example, if you say "go ross after hello", once in a while it will think you are searching for the phrase "after hello" and so won't work in which case it would print in the Natlink window "'after hello' not found".
+For example, if you say "go east after hello", once in a while it will think you are searching for the phrase "after hello" and so won't work in which case it would print in the Natlink window "'after hello' not found".
 I don't understand what determines when this happens and when it doesn't.
 - There is some duplication in the code.
 It would be great if a python expert was able to help us tidy the code up a bit.
 - These commands are unreliable in Microsoft Word.
 You will want to [disable smart selection](https://superuser.com/questions/962710/how-to-make-microsoft-word-selection-behave-like-it-would-in-a-plain-text-editor) and [cursor animation](https://www.404techsupport.com/2012/11/07/disable-cursor-animation-word-2013/) for use there.
 You can also try adjusting the pause times (see below).
 However, you are probably better off using Dragon's native commands in Microsoft Word.
 Those commands have some advantages and disadvantages relative to Caster's.
 - In RStudio, the underlying Ace text editor automatically navigates through double spaces with a single arrow key press.
 This feature causes these functions to fail.
 An RStudio [issue](https://github.com/rstudio/rstudio/issues/4934) is open.